 Your pet’s dental care cannot be something left only for veterinary visits.
 Plaque buildup is the leading cause of poor dental health in pets and it can be prevented.
 It’s important to practice good dental care at home.
 This can be done by brushing your pet’s teeth regularly, feeding them hard food, and utilizing the right dental products.
 Your veterinarian can advise you on the best products to maintain your pet’s dental health.

 It’s important that you are able to recognize the signs of oral health issues.
-If your pet has the following, you should contact us to schedule an appointment for further examination:
+If your pet has the following, you should contact us for further examination:

 - Halitosis (constant bad breath)